-Learn How To Massage Kale with olive oil and lemon juice for the perfect method to turn bitter, tough kale into tender and soft greens.
+Learn How To Prep, Massage and Soften Kale for Salads with olive oil and lemon juice for the perfect method to turn bitter, tough kale into tender and soft greens.
 If you aren't preparing raw kale salads by massaging it, you need to start!

 Massaging kale may have started as a trend, but it should become a written law for making raw kale salads.
 The transformation and taste difference is unbelievable!

-The first time I had massaged kale was at a restaurant and I tried replicating it for weeks.
-Finally I got it!
+The first time I had softened and tenderized kale was at a restaurant and I tried replicating it for weeks.
+Finally I got it.
 The trick was no stems, with the kale being chopped into bite size pieces and massaging it with lemon juice, olive oil and salt.

 Why You Should Eat Kale:

 - Kale is a super food and incredibly nutritious.
 It is filled with Vitamin A, C and K and it even has some good old fiber!
 Kale can also help with weight loss and diabetes.
 If you want to read more about Kale's nutritional advantages, an article from EatThis.com discusses all of kale's health benefits.

 - Kale is delicious, but only if prepared correctly.
 If you try eating plain kale, you may be left feeling like eating vegetables is no longer for you.
 Without the proper technique, kale is rough and bitter, but don't worry I have a solution!

 - It only takes 10 minutes to transform your kale into a delicious treat.
 You can make a large batch of this kale recipe and it will stay good in the fridge for 2 days.
 Hello Easy Lunch!

 - This technique only takes a few ingredients, that you most likely already have in the fridge and pantry.